-I kind of feel like I’m betraying the Thanksgiving gods by not posting a recipe for pie in my recipe blitz.
+Oh, these Pumpkin Turnovers!
+I kind of feel like I'm betraying the Thanksgiving gods by not posting a recipe for pie before Thanksgiving.
 I love pie, like a lot.
 Like enough to move across the country to Michigan just so I can be close to my favorite pie ever.
-But, when it comes to Thanksgiving it rarely makes it into my dessert list and when it does I usually make a cream pie that doesn’t involve the oven.
-I know it’s basically Thanksgiving blasphemy but that’s just how the cookie crumbles in my little world.
+But, when it comes to Thanksgiving it rarely makes it into my dessert list and when it does I usually make a cream pie that doesn't involve the oven.
+I know it's basically Thanksgiving blasphemy but that's just how the cookie crumbles in my little world.

-Oh, but these little gems of pumpkin-y goodness!
-These turnovers are simple and quick enough for even the most novice of bakers and leave you with a super impressive pastry that looks you’ve studied pastry-making in France.
+These pumpkin turnovers are simple and quick enough for even the most novice of bakers and leave you with a super impressive pastry that makes you look like you've studied pastry-making in France.
 Just make sure you bury the evidence deep in the trash can before your company arrives.
-Things could get awkward when you start in on your story about that one time when you broke the dough sheeter at that bakery in France you used to work at… you get the idea.
+Things could get awkward when they find the puff pastry box after you've talked all about the "extensive french pastry training" you did.

 - 1 egg